Honduras' ruling party concedes presidential election to leftist | Politics

 Honduras' ruling party concedes presidential election to leftist

-"The state media visibly favored the ruling party and its presidential candidate," said the mission's head, Željana Zovko.
-Over the last 24 hours there was also a lengthy hold up in vote counting that stoked suspense across the country.
+The ruling National Party of Honduras on Tuesday conceded defeat in Sunday's presidential elections, leaving leftist candidate Xiomara Castro poised to become Honduras' first female leader after she built a big lead in a drawn-out vote count.

-The ruling National Party of Honduras is conceding defeat in Sunday's presidential elections, a senior party figure said on Tuesday, leaving leftist candidate Xiomara Castro poised to become Honduras' first female leader.
-Kilvett Zabdiel Bertrand, executive secretary of the National Party, told Radio America that its presidential candidate Nasry Asfura will soon hold a news conference to confirm the party's 12-year stint in power is ending.
+The ruling National Party of Honduras on Tuesday conceded defeat in Sunday's presidential elections, leaving leftist candidate Xiomara Castro poised to become Honduras' first female leader after she built a big lead in a drawn-out vote count.
+Kilvett Zabdiel Bertrand, executive secretary of the National Party, told Radio America that he recognized Castro's Liberty and Refoundation Party (Libre) had triumphed, ending his conservative group's 12-year hold on power.

-"We tell the National Party base with our heads held high that we are going to create an opposition government," Bertrand told Radio America.
-Castro has racked up a lead of almost 20 percentage points over Asfura.
-With just over 52% of votes counted on Tuesday afternoon, Castro had 53.5% support, and Asfura 34%.
+Without mentioning Castro or Libre, the National Party later said that it would assume the role of "constructive opposition" and was willing to work with the incoming government, in a statement issued by party chief David Chavez.
+Castro has piled up a preliminary lead of almost 20 percentage points over National Party candidate Nasry Asfura.
+With over 52% of votes tallied by Tuesday evening in the sluggish count, Castro had 53.4% support, and Asfura 34.1%.

-The formal concession will bring to an end a turbulent period under the conservative National Party, which has been dogged by scandals and corruption accusations, especially during the two terms of outgoing President Juan Orlando Hernandez.
+The concession brings to an end a turbulent period under the National Party, which has been dogged by scandals and corruption accusations, especially during the two terms of outgoing President Juan Orlando Hernandez.
 Hernandez is deeply unpopular and has been implicated in a drug trafficking case in a U.S. federal court.
 He denies wrongdoing, but could face an indictment when he leaves office.

 Castro's victory will see the left return to power after a 12-year hiatus that followed the ousting of her husband, former President Manuel Zelaya, in a coup in 2009.
 Castro has already hailed a "resounding victory in the whole country" and her supporters danced, cheered and waved flags in anticipation of Hernandez's departure.

-Over the last 24 hours there was also a lengthy hold up in vote counting that stoked suspense across the country.
-The delay in the count stirred up memories of the 2017 election, when the opposition candidate's lead suddenly began to evaporate after the electoral council restarted the tally following a lengthy suspension.
+The vote count stopped for over a day on Monday morning, and its halting progress raised questions about the delay.
+The drawn-out uncertainty stirred up memories of the 2017 presidential election, when the opposition candidate's lead suddenly began to evaporate after the electoral council restarted the tally following a lengthy suspension.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)